UselessPickles/ts-enum-util/README.md

 ## Known Issues
 ### `WeakMap` Polyfill
-Some `WeakMap` polyfills store values directly on the "key" object (the run-time `enum` object, in this case) as a non-enumerable "secret" (randomly generated) property.
+`WeakMap` polyfills typically store values directly on the "key" object (the run-time `enum` object, in this case) as a non-enumerable "secret" (randomly generated) property.
 This allows for quick O(1) constant time lookups and garbage collection of the value along with the key object, but does add a property to the object.
 The `WeakMap` secret property will NOT be iterated in `for ... in` loops, and will NOT be included in the results of `Object.keys()`, but it WILL be included in the result of `Object.getOwnPropertyNames()`.

-It's hard to imagine this actually causing any problems, so I have decided to go ahead with relying on `WeakMap`.
+It's hard to imagine this actually causing any problems, and all mainstream browsers have natively supported `WeakMap` since about 2014-2015, so I have decided to go ahead with relying on `WeakMap`.
 If you run into a problem caused by this, please [report an issue on github](https://github.com/UselessPickles/ts-enum-util/issues).

 Read more about the use of `WeakMap` for caching `EnumWrapper` instances here: [Caching](#caching)